sheindel/sheindel.github.io/content/about.md

 - Bash
 - Assembly

-A sampleing of frameworks and tools I’ve worked with include:
+A sampling of frameworks and tools I’ve worked with include:

 - React
 - Flutter